 microscope n.
 An instrument for assisting the eye in the vision of minute objects or features of objects.

 microscopic adj.
-Adapted to or characterized by minute observation.
+Adapted to or characterised by minute observation.

 microscopy n.
-The art of examing objects with the microscope.
+The art of examining objects with the microscope.

 midsummer n.
 The middle of the summer.